 Eyelid Surgery Before & AftersEyelid surgery is a good procedure for many people, but others may benefit more from other procedures instead or in combination.
 Although this page contains some basic information about the procedure, the best way to learn what procedure is right for you is through a personal consultation with a board-certified plastic surgeon.
 For personalized recommendations, please call or email us to schedule your eyelid surgery consultation today.

 Your eyelids, like the rest of your body, can accumulate fat deposits over time.
 This is what creates the appearance of puffy eyelids even when you are well-rested.
 Additionally, as time and gravity break down the collagen and elastin in your skin, your skin can become loose and wrinkled.

-The amount of collagen and elastin that your body naturally produces determines at what age your eyelids become saggy, puffy, and wrinkled, and while dermal fillers or BOTOX® Cosmetic may improve the appearance of minor wrinkles around the eyes, if your eyelids suffer from extreme laxity or puffiness, the most effective option is eyelid surgery.
+The amount of collagen and elastin that your body naturally produces determines at what age your eyelids become saggy, puffy, and wrinkled, and while dermal fillers or BOTOX® and Dysport may improve the appearance of minor wrinkles around the eyes, if your eyelids suffer from extreme laxity or puffiness, the most effective option is eyelid surgery.

 In those cases where drooping upper eyelid skin is obscuring a patient’s line of sight, eyelid surgery is particularly important and may be considered a functional procedure.
 This can potentially result in some amount of coverage from the patient’s health insurance provider.
 Purely cosmetic eyelid surgery is not covered.